DANIEL RUBENSTEIN - violin

 SOPHIE ACKERMANN - violin

 A Prize Winner of the 2013 New Tenuto National Competition (Belgium), Sophie Ackermann performed as soloist in Mozart, Aruntunian, Mendelssohn and Brahms concertos, together with the Orchestre Royal de Chambre de Wallonie in festivals in Belgium and with the Symphony Orchestra of the Alicante University in Italy (Musicfest Perugia).
 After obtaining her Master Degree with High Distinction at the Mons Royal Conservatory in Belgium in the class of Daniel Rubenstein, she pursue her studies in the class of Hagaï Shaham at the Buchmann-Mehta School of Music at the University of Tel-Aviv where she also served as concertmaster of the University Orchestra which worked under conductors such as Zubin Mehta.
-As a chamber musician, Sophie Ackermann performed in various student/faculty concerts in Mons Royal Conservatory and was also invited in 2014 and 2015 as a Young Artist at the Festival Mozart (Waterloo) where she performed as a violinist and violist in various chamber music works together with International artists.
+As a chamber musician, Sophie Ackermann was also invited in 2014 and 2015 as a Young Artist at the Festival Mozart (Waterloo) where she performed as a violinist and violist in various chamber music works together with International artists.
+Since then, and besides teaching, she has been mostly concentrating as a chamber musician, performing in Belgium, France, Luxemburg and Japan among other places.

 JOHANNES BURGHOFF - cello